ve7gel/TimedataPGC/POLYGLOT_CONFIG.md

  - Enter longitude in the form 123.4567, negative is west

 'Timezone'
- - Enter time zone in the form 'America/Vancouver'
+ - Enter time zone in the form 'America/Vancouver'.
+Note that this parameter is required in the PGC version of this NS, as PGC operates in UTC time.

  Note that parameters are currently case sensitive.